 • Accreditation: Harding is accredited by the Higher Learning Commission.
 The University maintains specialized accreditation for its programs as appropriate to specific educational purposes.
 The University has more than 50 degrees/majors offered in programs that have specialized accreditation.

-• Athletics: As a member of the NCAA Division II Great American Conference, Harding athletic programs include men’s intercollegiate competition in baseball, basketball, cross-country, golf, soccer, tennis, and track as well as women’s intercollegiate competition in basketball, cross-country, golf, soccer, softball, tennis, track, and volleyball.
-Additionally, a large portion of students participate in an extensive intramural program.
+• Athletics: As a member of the NCAA Division II Great American Conference, Harding athletic programs include men’s intercollegiate competition in baseball, basketball, cross-country, football, golf, soccer, tennis, and track as well as women’s intercollegiate competition in basketball, cross-country, golf, soccer, softball, tennis, track, and volleyball.
+Additionally, a large portion of students participate in our extensive intramurals program.

 • Involvement: On-campus radio and television stations with daily original programming, a student yearbook and weekly newspaper, and more than 150 social, musical, religious, and academic clubs and organizations are available for students.

-• International campuses: Students have the opportunity to attend semester-long study abroad programs in Australia, Chile, England, France, Greece, Italy, and Zambia.
+• International locations: Students have the opportunity to attend semester-long study abroad programs in Australia, Chile, England, Greece, Italy, and Zambia.